Aerosol cans

 they're safer to use.
 But they generally don't make such a fine or even

-spray as aerosol sprays, so they're less suitable for products such as
+spray as aerosol cans, so they're less suitable for products such as

 paint and polish.
 They also have to be pumped quite hard to get them